 How to Diagnose the P0404 Trouble Code

 If you’ve never worked with the EGR system, you might not know how to diagnose a problem.
-We have the same steps that a professional mechanic would use, making it easier to figure out what’s wrong.
+I have listed out the same steps that a professional mechanic would use, making it easier for you to figure out what’s wrong.

 Here are some steps to follow, as long as they fall in line with your car’s service manual.